 But "small" doesn't have to mean "minimum"—you're entitled to bitch about not having enough space, even if you're not living in a micro unit.
 So let's talk small in a comparison to average.
 If the lower limit of "small" is at or below the legal required size, the high limit of "small" must be somewhere at or below the average square footage of an apartment in a city.

-According to data from Rent Cafe, the average size of an apartment in the U.S. is currently 889 square feet.
+According to 2016 data from Rent Cafe, the average size of an apartment in the U.S. was 889 square feet.
 By region, the average apartment size was somewhere between 843 square feet in California and 974 square feet in the Southeast.
 (You can check out the average apartment size in your city with this table from Rent Cafe.)
 That's a pretty definitive top end.
 If your place is any bigger than 890 square feet, I don't think you're allowed to call your place "small" anymore.

 So, What's a Small Apartment?